RED-KAY/wala-test/README.md

 	        # Player should receive damage according to its height, other then the fall damage.
 DONE
 	        # Add field to play a SFX on Slam.
 DONE

         -Make enemy "Enemy_HoverBot_v2" move up or down to dodge whenever it takes damage.
+DONE
 	        # Fields:
 		        Speed- How fast the bot will move.
-		        Offset- Bot be at 3 positions, its initial position in prefab and +/- offset of it.
-		        (It can dodge to any of the two position other the current) Easing Curve- To be able to adjust the motion of the dodge.
+DONE Offset- Bot be at 3 positions, its initial position in prefab and +/- offset of it.
+DONE (It can dodge to any of the two position other the current) Easing Curve- To be able to adjust the motion of the dodge.
+DONE